 “I think I’ve done my last batch of film music,” says bonny John.
 Interview starts at 9:50.
-(Update 5 March 2018: Damn, the Beeb yanked this podcast!
+(Update 5 March 2019: Damn, the Beeb yanked this podcast!
 Will replace the link if they ever bring it back.
-Plus I just put links to the YouTube cuts below—these are the ones the podcast used.)
+To make up for it below are some downloadables.)

 From a 15 June 2016 article in The Sydney Morning Herald:

 It’s rare, if ever, to hear a kind word said about James T. Aubrey, the ruthless former CBS executive hired in 1969 to turn around the stuttering fortunes of the MGM movie studio.
 In a four-year reign he slashed staff numbers, cancelled many projects and sold off the company’s archive in a sale that, famously, included Judy Garland’s iconic ruby slippers from The Wizard of Oz.

 “They had no intrinsic value,” was Aubrey’s icy comment at the time.

 And along with that brutal act, incredibly, he also ordered the destruction of many of the film scores in the company’s archive, trashing music from legendary films including The Wizard of Oz, High Society and Singin’ In the Rain.

 These gems might have been lost forever were it not for the passion and dedication of English conductor John Wilson, who for the past 15 years has dedicated much of his time to re-creating them.